-Are 55-gallon drums present?
-If Yes, also state condition.
-No Comment: Are abandoned vehicles or electrical equipment present?
+Are abandoned vehicles or electrical equipment present?
 No Comment: Is other potential environmentally hazardous debris on the parcel?
 No Comment: Is there non-environmentally hazardous debris on the parcel?
 No Comment: Are any leaks, soil stains, or stressed vegetation present associated with any of the above or separately?
-Yes Comment: There is stress in vegetation due to the heat.
-Are there any pungent, foul or noxious odors?
+No Comment: Are there any pungent, foul or noxious odors?
 No Comment: Are there any potentially hazardous trees that could fall?
 No Comment: Are any bird nests visible?
 No Comment: Are there any animal burrows visible?
 No Comment: Are there any buildings in direct visual sight of the project locations?
-Yes Comment: The property has a structure that is being remodeled - built more than 30 years ago.
-The structures or residences with direct visual sight of the project have been around for more than 30 years ago.
+Yes Comment: The neighbor's residences and the one inside the property were built before 2013 when the family of the applicant bought the property.